klix-app/klix-developer-documentation-website/docs/callbacks.md

 ## Callback URLs

-During order lifecycle Klix consumes API end-points implemented by merchant store.
+During order lifecycle Klix invokes API end-points implemented by merchant store.
 All URLs should be implemented and accessible via HTTPS in order to be callable by Klix.

 | URL Type                      | Example                            | Description
 |-------------------------------|------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|